Codepath-Group16/UniGram/README.md

    * Users will have different viewing priviliges and thye will be provided necessary access depending on how they register.
    * ...
 * Home Screen - this will contain  pictures of the schools the user is following, or the on they have searched
+* Photo capture screen(only available to some users with spefic privileges)
 * Profile Screen
    * Allows user to upload a photo and fill in information that is interesting to them and others
 * Settings Screen